Listen to This Article:

 A sous chef usually progresses through the ranks over several years before they reach this level.
 But once they’re here, they’re within closer reach of becoming an executive chef, if that’s their goal.

-Aspiring sous chefs can benefit from a culinary arts education where they’ll build good habits like proper knife skills, cooking methods, and sanitation.
-They’ll also explore the business side of the kitchen, including management skills like training and motivating employees.
-This education will be helpful as a sous chef—and later as an executive chef.
+Aspiring sous chefs can benefit from a culinary arts education where they can build good habits like proper knife skills, cooking methods, and sanitation.
+They may also explore the business side of the kitchen, including management skills like training and motivating employees.
+This education can be helpful as a sous chef—and later as an executive chef.

 First Comes Passion, Then Comes Income

 Culinary salaries can range wildly based on position, education, experience, and market.
-Those that are newer to the industry and have less experience will have lower earning potential at first.
+Those who are newer to the industry and have less experience may have lower earning potential at first.
 But for those who work hard and commit themselves to a lifetime of learning, it can be a lucrative field with many rewards—both monetary and personal.

-Culinary school is the perfect place to start that educational journey.
-So if one of these careers sounds exciting, let’s put a plan together to get you started.
+Culinary school can be the perfect place to start that educational journey.
+So if one of these careers sounds exciting, contact us and let’s put a plan together to help get you started.